 Substance and mental health disorders do not just affect the people with the problem.
-They have a ripple effect on everyone, including families friends, employers – the lists endless.
-All because everyone often encounters erratic behaviors, have an unstable home or work dynamic or constantly worry about their loved one’s health and safety.
+They have a ripple effect on everyone, including families, friends, employers – the list is endless.
+All because everyone often encounters erratic behaviors, have an unstable home, or work dynamic or constantly worry about their loved one’s health and safety.
 A professionally facilitated intervention can be the first step to recovery for all involved.

 Pulling our hair out just to hit another dead end when the voice on the other end of the phone say’s I’m sorry but we can’t help.
 With one phone call all that changed. . .
 She is now on her way to recovery.
 Thank you Rich Whitman.

 An intervention is a structured opportunity for loved ones to help people of all ages realize the full extent of their problem and admit their need to seek professional rehabilitation treatment.
 Refusal to concede to having a problem is a hallmark of addictive behavior and co-occurring disorders, so the primary objective of an intervention is to emphasize the severity of the condition and guide someone to the realization that it is time to get help.

 Deciding when to stage an intervention involves determining when the behavior has progressed to a point where the person has lost control of one or more aspects of their life.